Veshka404/My-Todo-List/README.md

 Hence, I’m diving deeper into coding practice and sharing my journey in becoming proficient in Python.
 That is why, I did choose to start with this project for it helps me work on core programming concepts like data structures, loops, and conditional statements.

-# Benefits of a MyTodo App ?
+# Benefits of a MyTodo List ?

 Well, a to-do list can be a powerful productivity tool, if you Folks want to stay organized and focused.
 Here are some of the main advantages: